WICG/turtledove/FLEDGE_k_anonymity_server.md

 at a constant rate and discard unused tokens.

 `Query` is a read-only API, so it doesn't have the same abuse concerns as `Join`.
-We won't require Private State Tokens, or a Google Account, for a browser to call `Query`.
+While we will not require Private State Tokens, or a Google Account, for a browser to call `Query`, the Query Server will take certain measures against set abuse to prevent the privacy of end users from being compromised.
+If the Query Server has evidence indicating that a set is corrupted and is more likely to leak identifying information about members, it will report the k-anonymity status of the set to be `false` until the risk to users' privacy has been addressed.

 #### Differential privacy of public data